erikbeerepoot/slickrickco/_texts/2018-11-30-automatic-instance-provisioning.markdown.md

 ### Creating the terraform configuration
 It's good security practice to [create an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) to limit the scope of your credentials in AWS.
-Follow the necessary steps to accomplis that, and take note of the Access ID and Access Key.
+Follow the necessary steps to accomplish that, and take note of the Access ID and Access Key.
 Alternatively, you can have Terraform rely on your credentials in `~/.aws/credentials`.
 First, define the provider block:

-{% highlight yaml  %}
+{% highlight terraform  %}

 # Configure the AWS Provider